 Mortgage Rates Connected to Housing Starts

 So if you're thinking of getting in on the market, what does this building permit data mean?
 Well, if developers are building, there may be more supply.
-But it's important to note that mortgage rates tend to influence housing starts, and not the other way around.
-The chief economist at CMHC says "less stimulative" economic conditions and higher mortgage rates have lead to the reduction in starts in February this year.
+But it's important to note that mortgage rates tend to influence housing starts and not the other way around.
+The chief economist at CMHC says "less stimulative" economic conditions and higher mortgage rates have to lead to the reduction in starts in February this year.